Iraecio/pip-plus/PRIVACY.md

 ## Privacy Policy

-The extension Disney+ PIP collects no information about its users and does not send anything to its creator or third-party.
+The extension collects no information about its users and does not send anything to its creator or third-party.
 The extension is also offered as-is without any warranty.

 ## License